clusterlink-net/clusterlink/website/content/en/docs/concepts/sites.md

 Once a `Site` has been added to a `Fabric`, it can communicate with any other `Site` belonging to it.
 All configuration relating to service sharing (e.g., the exporting and importing of Services, and the setting of fine grained application policies) can be done with lowered privileges (e.g., by users, such as application owners).
+Remote sites are represented by the `Peer` Custom Resource Definition (CRD).
+Each `Peer` CRD instance defines a remote cluster and the network endpoints of its ClusterLink gateways.

 ## Initializing a new Site

 {{< notice warning >}}
-Creating a new Site is a **Fabric** administrator level operation and should be appropriately protected.
+Creating a new Site is a **Fabric administrator** level operation and should be appropriately protected.
 {{< /notice >}}

 ### Prerequisites